aldrinmcaalim/calculator/README.md

 # Calculator Application
 This is a work in progress.
 <br>
+I am currently working on the look of the calculator, HTML and CSS.